KenKundert/avendesora/doc/advanced.rst

 This account adds a one time password as *otp*.
 It adds a *credentials* field that adds the one-time password to the output of the :ref:`credentials command
 <credentials command>`.
 It also adds a URL recognizer to allow semiautomatic
 entry of the one-time password to the browser.
-And finally it adds the *urls* to specify which URL the :ref:`browse command <browse command>` should use.

 It is easy to mimic *Google Authenticator*.
 Mimicking *Authy* is more difficult.
 To do so, follow `these instructions